justexo-hash/PulseMarket/setups/NEON_ADMIN_SETUP.md

 3. You should see a query editor interface

 ### Step 4: Get Your Wallet Address
-1. In your PulseMarket app, connect your wallet
+1. In your Polymeme app, connect your wallet
 2. Your wallet address is shown in the header (e.g., "4kaj...X7m2")
 3. Or check your browser's developer console - it might be logged there
 4. **Copy the full wallet address** (it should be a long string starting with a letter/number)